Swiss Olympic Association: History

-Since 1 January 1997, the Olympic movement of Switzerland has been backed by the Swiss Olympic Association (Swiss Olympic - known as Schweizerischer Olympischer Verband up to 2001).
+Since 1 January 1997, the Olympic movement of Switzerland has been backed by the Swiss Olympic Association.
 Swiss Olympic came into being from the merging of the Swiss Sports Association (Schweizerischer Landesverband für Sport – SLS) and the Swiss Olympic Committee (SOC).
 When the organisation was founded, the National Committee for Elite Sport (NCES) was integrated into it.
 The SOC had been set up in 1912 and admitted by the International Olympic Committee (IOC) the same year.
 Prior to that, there were no official delegations from Switzerland at the Olympic Games.
 However, individual athletes competed in them independently on a regular basis.
 One example is the gymnast Louis Zutter, who was the only person from Switzerland to compete as a private individual in the Olympic Games in 1896.
 To date, the Winter Olympic Games have been held twice in Switzerland.
 In 1928 and 1948, the Winter Olympic Games took place in St. Moritz each time.